Project management skills: 25 soft, hard, & technical skills

 Even if you don't think of yourself as a leader or have a role in team management, when you're managing a project, your project team is looking to you for leadership, guidance, and support.

 To develop your leadership skills, practice approaching situations with empathy and understanding.
-Good leaders bring everyone together and make them feel supported to foster teamwork and collaboration.
+Good leaders bring everyone together and make them feel supported, fostering teamwork and collaboration.

 6. Organization

-The best way to become a better organizer is to create (and maintain) a central source of truth for your work and your team’s work.
-We’re often disorganized because work is disconnected—in fact, the average employee switches between 10 tools per day.
-Instead of splitting your time between 10 tools, try using a digital organization tool to act as that one central source of truth for your team.
+The best way to become more organized is to create a central source of truth for your work and your team's work.
+The average employee switches between 10 tools per day, which creates disconnection.
+Instead, use a digital organization tool to consolidate everything in one place.

 7. Problem solving

-Problem solving skills are collaborative, iterative skills that help you approach a problem and, ultimately, solve it.
-Developing problem solving skills isn’t about always having the “right” answer to every problem—rather, people with great problem solving skills practice approaching problems from new perspectives and methodically working towards a solution.
+Problem-solving skills are collaborative, iterative skills that help you approach a problem and, ultimately, solve it.
+Developing problem-solving skills isn't about always having the "right" answer; rather, people with great problem-solving skills practice approaching problems from new perspectives.

 To become a better problem solver, use data-driven decision-making frameworks or routine analyses.
-For example, if you need to solve for how to boost sales by 10% over your competition, you can run a competitive analysis to determine where you currently stand in the market.
-Then, use that information to solve the problem of lower sales.
-In this case, you could develop a new marketing strategy coordinated with the sales team.
+For example, if you need to boost sales by 10% over your competition, you can run a competitive analysis to determine where you currently stand in the market.
+Then, use that information to develop a new marketing strategy coordinated with the sales team.

 [Przeczytaj] Popraw umiejętności rozwiązywania problemów w swoim zespole dzięki tym strategiom